Scam alerts

 What you can do: We encourage you to file a complaint with the National Do Not Call List (DNCL) or call 1-866-580-DNCL (3625).
 You can help us investigate these calls by providing as much information as possible, such as:

-If you received a call and are not sure of the caller's true identity, you should not provide any personal information, including your telephone number.
-Finally, if you receive a call that you think may be fraudulent, contact your local police or the Canadian Anti Fraud Centre (1-888-495-8501), a national service jointly operated by the Royal Canadian Mounted Police, the Ontario Provincial Police and the Competition Bureau.
+If you have received a call, email or text message and are not sure about the caller's true identity, you should not provide any personal information, including your telephone number.
+Given the fraudulent nature of the call, you should hang up and contact local law enforcement or the Canadian Anti-Fraud Centre (CAFC) at 1-888-495-8501, a national service jointly operated by the Royal Canadian Mounted Police (RCMP), the Ontario Provincial Police and the Competition Bureau.

 Calls offering you a free psychic consultation

-Have you received a live call in French that asks you to call 1-900 telephone numbers?
-These calls use various pretexts however are primarily to offer a consultation with a psychic.
+Have you received a live call that asks you to call 1-900 telephone numbers?
+These calls offer a consultation with a psychic.

 What’s happening: The Psychic Consultation scam begins with a live call offering a free psychic consultation, which then requires you to call-back a 1-900 telephone number to receive the free offering.
 Upon calling the 1-900 number, Canadian consumers are the charged on their telephone bills in accordance with standard 1-900 telephone number billing practices.
 The callers also display a false callback number (a practice known as caller identification spoofing).

-If you received a call and are not sure of the caller's true identity, you should not provide any personal information, including your telephone number.
-Finally, if you receive a call that you think may be fraudulent, contact your local police or the Canadian Anti Fraud Centre (1-888-495-8501), a national service jointly operated by the Royal Canadian Mounted Police, the Ontario Provincial Police and the Competition Bureau.
+What you can do: If you have received a call, email or text message and are not sure about the caller's true identity, you should not provide any personal information, including your telephone number.
+Given the fraudulent nature of the call, you should hang up and contact local law enforcement or the Canadian Anti-Fraud Centre (CAFC) at 1-888-495-8501, a national service jointly operated by the Royal Canadian Mounted Police (RCMP), the Ontario Provincial Police and the Competition Bureau.

-If you receive this text message, you can report it to the Spam Reporting Centre, then delete the message.
+If you receive this type of message, you can report it to the Spam Reporting Centre, then delete the message.

 What you can do: You can help us investigate these spam texts by providing as much information as possible, such as: